 Alas, we have rushed these photos to the blog so fast that we do not have information on the architect.
 The house seems to be a study in linearity.
 It also appears to have been impeccably maintained.

-Update: Thanks to Retro Love Affair, who told us that the architect was John Polivka – you can read his biography here.
-You can also see another Polivka house, from 1959 - #6 on Retro Love Affair’s story about a 1959 Polivka design featured on a local home tour.
+Update: Thanks to Retro Love Affair, who told us that the architect was John Polivka – you can read his biography here (link now gone, alas).

 Take a look at a quick selection of shots, then head to the gallery below: